Still have questions? Leave a comment

 Ever thought of writing a book?
 It’s most likely that you have.
 A recent study concluded that at least 80% of Americans have a book in them, but don’t really go on to write one.
 If the curious cat in you has got you to open this page, let’s assume that you’ve given it a serious thought.
 By the end of this article, you’ll be convinced that writing and publishing a book is well within your reach and you can do it entirely yourself (well, almost entirely).
 Read on…

 If you have stories to tell or ideas to share, that can be of value to even 10 people, that’s reason enough for you to publish a book.
-That little aspiration can grow to a huge ambition in the process.
-Writing a good book is a lifetime’s work which will only broaden your horizons as you go, provided you take it to heart.
+That little aspiration can grow into a huge ambition in the process.
+Writing a good book is a lifetime’s work that will only broaden your horizons as you go, provided you take it to heart.

 Adding to the knowledge, understanding, and awareness of both the writer and the reader, writing a book is a two-way enhancement street.
 In today’s world, it has also become a very powerful marketing tool.
 You publish a book on a subject and can instantly get tagged as an “expert” or a “thought leader” and now everyone is taking you more seriously because you are a published author who has a Ted Talk.
 Yeah, look at me now Aunt Edna!